ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-clique.md

 sort_key: C
 ---

 The `clique` API provides access to the state of the clique consensus engine.
-You can use this API to manage signer votes and to check the health of a private network.
+This API cna be used to manage signer votes and to check the health of a private network.

-* TOC
-{:toc}

 ### clique_getSnapshot